-Cloud Workload Protection (CWP) refers to the security of workloads running in the cloud in any type of computing environment, for example, physical servers, virtual instances, and containers.
+Cloud Workload Protection (CWP) refers to the security of workloads running in the cloud in any type of computing environment, e.g. physical servers, virtual instances, and containers.
 CWP is a relatively new term in the market.
-It’s also one of the only cloud security technologies that requires a third party solution since it’s commonly not offered by the cloud provider, making it a core responsibility for cloud consumers.
+It’s also one of the only cloud security technologies that requires a third party solution since it’s not commonly offered by the cloud provider, making it a core responsibility for cloud consumers.

 Reduces risk: 0 meaning the strategy reduces minimal to no risk.
-Fortunately, no CWP strategy scored lower than a 3.
+No CWP strategy scored lower than a 3.

 10 designates the strategy reduces all risk.
 Understandably, no solution can eliminate 100 percent of threats, which is why no strategy received a score of 10.
 Whitelisting (also known as Zero Trust Execution or Application Control) received the highest risk reduction score of 8.

 Overhead: 0 denotes the strategy produces a large amount of operational overhead, making it less desirable because it either produces too many alerts to investigate or requires manual configuration, policies, or rules.
 The lowest score given to a CWP strategy in this category is 1, largely due to an intrusive integration in the agile CI/CD pipeline, which CISOs report can sometimes be a two year process.